Ali Bahbahani and Partners

 Kuwait’s Boursa must step up its efforts to make public listing an attractive option for companies.
 This includes:

-• Educating businesses about the benefits of going public, particularly how a public listing can provide access to capital, enhance their corporate governance, and facilitate growth.
+• Educating businesses about the benefits of going public, particularly how a public listing can provide access to capital.
+Furthermore, it must be mentioned how it will enhance their corporate governance, and facilitate growth.

 • Encouraging innovation by introducing more sectors to the exchange, such as technology, education, and renewable energy, to diversify the market.